Quinnipiac University emphasizes integrity as one of its guiding principles.

 Positions on the Academic Integrity Board are open to all students, full-time faculty and administrative staff.

-• Faculty board members are appointed by the individual schools and colleges in accordance with school/college-based processes and approved by the director of academic integrity.
+• Faculty board members are appointed by the individual schools and colleges in accordance with school/college-based processes and approved by the coordinator of academic integrity.
 At least one board member from each school is required; schools with 25 or more faculty members should have one additional board member for every 25 full-time faculty members.

-• Staff board members are selected by the director of academic integrity.
+• Staff board members are selected by the coordinator of academic integrity.
 Individuals selected to serve can originate from any university department and should maintain both a personal and professional interest in the academic integrity of the institution and its students.

-If a member of the Academic Integrity Board is unable to or fails to perform their duties for a prolonged period of time, the director of academic integrity will remove the member and appoint a permanent replacement.
+If a member of the Academic Integrity Board is unable to or fails to perform their duties for a prolonged period of time, the coordinator of academic integrity will remove the member and appoint a permanent replacement.

 D. Office of Academic Integrity